MIACollaborative/time-fit/examples/example2.md

 ### Step 3: Register a condition that will check Fitbit step counts

+In `TimeFit`, each task has the capability to check a series of conditions, in addition to time, to determine whether to deliver an intervention.
+For simpple time-based intervention that will be considered at a regular bassis, checking time is enough.
+However, an advanced condition could be developed to enhance the intervention adaptation to a user's state and context (e.g., step count).
+The `TimeFit` framework provides a collection of condition, and also separatedly under `data-source/fitbit/condition` for Fitbit specific conditions, that developers can use to quickly construct complex interventions.
+See below for how to check step count from Fitbit to decide whether to intervene.

-First, import the `CustomEmailAction` provided by the framework.
+First, import the `HasFitbitStepCountOverThresholdForPersonDuringPeriodCondition` provided by the framework.

-Second, create an instance using `new` and supply the title and mesasge parameters of the notification.
+Second, create an instance using `new`.

-Third, register this action to the engine and give it a name, "fitbit-over-threshold."
+Third, register this condition to the engine and give it a name, "fitbit-over-threshold."
 You can use this name later when creating a task that specifies a condition that needs to be satisfied for an action to be considered.

 ```javascript
 import HasFitbitStepCountOverThresholdForPersonDuringPeriodCondition from "@time-fit/data-source/fitbit/condition/HasFitbitStepCountOverThresholdForPersonDuringPeriodCondition";